 Bachelor of Special Education

 The bachelor of special education program is for those who hold a prior degree in Education.
 The program is designed to prepare teachers of kindergarten to grade 12 who specialize in accommodating learner diversity and exceptionalities in the school system.
-This 36 credit hour program is available through part-time or full-time study.
+This 36 credit hour professional program is available through part-time or full-time study.
 A number of courses are available through online learning.

 To be considered for admission to the bachelor of special education program, candidates must have: